adolfosp/Front-History-Course/README.md

 * [ ] Add option to reset the progress of video
 * [ ] Light-Dark Theme
 * [ ] Automaticaly reproduction
+* [ ] Add the date that finished watching the video

 ## Patterns and Technologies